akumahesther/E-commerce-Performance-Dashboard-/README.md

 497 out of 1,200 orders (41.4%) were either Cancelled or Returned This is significantly high and indicates potential operational issues
 Recommendation: Investigate which products have the highest cancellation and return rates.
 Review customer feedback to identify root causes and take corrective action.
--Marketing Channel Performance
+- Marketing Channel Performance
 Instagram drives the most revenue across all referral sources Instagram and Facebook together account for 41.61% of total revenue
 Recommendation: Prioritize social media advertising spend on Instagram and Facebook for maximum ROI
 - Payment Method
-Online is the most popular payment method across all transactions.
+Online is the most popular payment method across all transactions

+## Experience
+I encountered a lot of bugs while coding but was determined to handle it and boom!
+I did it after several trials.

+## Files in this Repo
+- select_queries.sql – Basic SELECT queries
+- group_by_queries.sql – Grouping queries
+- aggregations.sql – COUNT, SUM, AVG queries
+- dataset.csv – Dataset used
+- query_outputs.csv – Results

+## Tools Used
+- SQL, MySQL.

 # Step 4 — Dashboard & Data Visualization